funkonaut/funkonaut.github.io/_posts/1114-03-01-ai-resources.md

 <br><br>

 ## Learning Objectives
-As of the post last update, {{ post.time | date: '%m-%d-%Y' }} this is a list of links for current AI tools and resources.
-As of right now not everything is vetted for screen reader usage, please [email me](mailto:correllc@tsbvi.edu) if you have any updates.
-Feel free to use this and pass it along share everything you make, and please share this website and article if you do!
+As of this post's last update this is a list of links for current AI tools and resources.
+Right now not everything is vetted for screen reader usage, please [email me](mailto:correllc@tsbvi.edu) if you have any updates.
+Feel free to use this and pass it along, share everything you make, and please share this website and article if you do!
 <br><br><br>

 ## Popular AI Tools (no code needed)